zabbix/zabbix/templates/server/cisco_ucs_snmp/README.md

-# Cisco UCS SNMP
+# Template Server Cisco UCS SNMP

 ## Overview

-For Zabbix version: 5.2 and higher
+For Zabbix version: 5.0
 for Cisco UCS via Integrated Management Controller

 This template was tested on: